jamshaidsohail5/cube-lang/readme.md

 ### Higher-order functions and lambdas

 In Cube, functions and lambda expressions can be assigned to variables or passed to other functions as arguments.
-Cube uses arrow-syntax for typed lambda functions.
+Cube uses arrow-syntax for typed lambdas.
 For example, the variable `f` is assigned to a function that adds integers.

 ```lua
 let f as (x as int) -> int = 2 * x + 4